bruceravel/demeter/documentation/Athena/plot/tabs.rst

 When the :guilabel:`phase correction` button is clicked on, the Fourier transform for that data group will be made by subtracting the central atom phase shift.
-This is an incomplete phase correction – in :demeter:`athena` we know the central atom but do not necessarily have any knowledge about the scattering atom.
+This is an incomplete phase correction |nd| in :demeter:`athena` we know the central atom but do not necessarily have any knowledge about the scattering atom.